ClaudiaFournier/hsi_calibration_spec-extraction/README.md

 ![ReleaseDate](https://img.shields.io/badge/release%20date-oct%202024-red)
 ![OpenSource](https://img.shields.io/badge/OpenSource-Yes!-6f42c1)

-# Classification of Bloom-Forming Toxic Cyanobacteria via Hyperspectral Imaging and Deep Learning
+# Classification of Bloom-Forming Toxic Cyanobacteria via Hyperspectral Imaging and Deep Learning - code for hyperspectral image calibration and spectral extraction.

 This is the official repository for the code accompanying the paper **"Classification of bloom-forming toxic cyanobacteria in mixed assemblages via hyperspectral imaging and deep learning."**